Welcome to ELC Broward’s VPK program page

 Step 3: For detailed information, click on the childcare provider name, then click the tabs: “About Provider”, “VPK”, or Services

-Search for VPK Readiness Rates on the Office of Early Learning’s Readiness Rate Website:
+Search for VPK Readiness Rates on the Division of Early Learning’s Readiness Rate Website:

-To search for VPK Readiness Rates, click here to access the Office of Early Learning’s Readiness Rate website.
+To search for VPK Readiness Rates, click here to access the Division of Early Learning’s Readiness Rate website.
 To locate a provider, please follow these steps:

 Step 1: To conduct a “Standard” search, to the right of the screen, enter the Provider Name.